Beginners Sim Racing Kit List

 The big thing with rigs is stiffness.
 The Playseat challenge is not super stiff but it provides a great cockpit feeling for very little outlay.
 Save investing in larger rigs for your future upgrade path.

 Knowing what is involved in choosing a beginners Sim Racing kit list is overwhelming when you first look at it.
 Despite the clear goal, there are so many decisions required that are all interrelated.
 The amount of research required can be huge to make sure your investments do not end in a dead-end, with you playing alone on a poor and highly unrepresentative game.

 In this article, I have tried to help you make some definite decisions.
 This is exactly the system I regularly use and it works well.

 Furthermore, with this setup, you can easily upgrade to a PC based system when you are ready.
+In fact, here’s an article you might like at Sim Racing Cockpit written by a friend of mine on how to go about this.
 Everything will work and you can just swap out the PS4 for the PC.
 When you decide the time is right to upgrade the wheel, again there is a great second-hand market of people eager to buy your old kit.

 Who knows what tomorrow’s technology will enable.
 For now, I am confident you will be able to achieve all your aims with this setup.